top of page

 Personal

-When we make an artefact we actually form an emotional relationship with it - it is ours and from it we project aspects of our character and capability.
-This is called 'buy-in'
+When we make an artefact it's common to form a personal interest in it - it is ours and from it we project aspects of our character and capability.

 Observational skills and interpretation of the glider's behaviour are essential to trimming a glider for flight.
-The rules are surprisingly easy to learn and they are rigourous - in a short time a learner can predict how a glider will fly before the flight and begin to share this knowledge with others.
+The rules are surprisingly easy to learn and they are rigorous - in a short time a learner can predict how a glider will fly before the flight and begin to share their learning and ideas with others.
 This cements understanding in a practical, demonstrable and non competitive way.
 Furthermore these concepts can be seen in full size aircraft.
 In this sense the most basic concepts of flight are demonstrated in the most complex aircraft.
 This is called purpose and relevance.

-Creativity in the aero industry is matched and offset by a level of convergence unique to the industry, The rigour of tolerance, procedure and scrutiny is unparallelled and this aspect gives rigour to the more creative aspoects.
-At higher levels teams of aeroauts need to communicate to judging engineers their ideas to industrial standards.
-All good experience and skills.
-This appeals to both mindsets.
+Creativity in the aero industry is matched and offset by a level of convergence unique to the industry, The rigour of tolerance, procedure and scrutiny is unparallelled and this aspect gives rigour to the more creative aspects.

 National Wellbeing

-But more than the demise of UK industry, the wellbeing of children in education is at an all-time low; prompting record numbers of familys to opt for home education and schools to farm SEND provision to external organisations who often have LESS engineering capability than the school.
+The wellbeing of children in education is ever topical; prompting record numbers of families to opt for home education and schools to farm SEND provision to external organisations who often have LESS engineering capability than the school.
 Thankfully it is this route as AEP (Alternative provision) from which T&S have met our most gifted students.

 The sleeping Giant